Gord Johns: Veterans

 As the NDP Critic for Veterans Affairs, Johns served as a vice-chair for the House of Commons Standing Committee on Veterans Affairs.
 Johns seconded two privates member's bills which sought to help end discrimination against veterans and their families.

 Johns has hosted public discussions in his riding to listen to veterans' concerns, particularly related to difficulties in accessing services.
 He was acknowledged by Pacific Coast University for Workplace Health Sciences for his assistance securing funding for a program to help train disabled veterans.
 Johns was also critical of the government's approach to funding veterans pensions, arguing that the approach would lead to a discriminatory three-tiered system for veterans benefits.
 Johns was supportive of additional funding provided to local Royal Canadian Legion branches in his riding during the COVID-19 pandemic.

 Johns was recognized by his constituent, a veteran, for helping him and his son attend the 75th anniversary of the Juno Beach landing alongside World War II survivors and Prime Minister Justin Trudeau.

+On November 7, 2025, Johns introduced a private member's bill to remove the "gold digger clause" from the Canadian Forces Superannuation Act, which disallows spouses who marry a veteran over the age of 60 from receiving survivor benefits.

 Housing and local infrastructure

 Johns has called for increased investment in affordable housing in Courtenay—Alberni, highlighting the lack of affordable housing in the region and its harm on the local economy, pushing for collaborative efforts between governments.

 Johns has supported local infrastructure projects, such as the Port Alberni Transhipment Hub (Path), Somass habitat restoration project, and helped break ground on a new water treatment plant.
 He advocated for investment from the federal government for the Alberni Valley Regional Airport.

 During the COVID pandemic he called on individuals who could help to support local food banks.
 He has also pushed for the federal government to help provinces develop Farmers' Market Nutrition Coupon Programs to support farmers' markets and strengthen food security through his motion M-78 in 2021.

+In June 2026, Johns tabled Motion M-37, which would call for a new non-market housing fund financed by the GST on new home sales.